-We personally have used every type of RV fridge in our travels and still think the absorbtion is the most useful RV fridge type.
-With a large solar system our preferred fridge is a DC compressor model that we run now.
+We personally have used every type of RV fridge in our travels and still think the absorption is the most useful RV fridge type.
+With a large solar system, our preferred fridge is a DC compressor model that we run in our fifth wheel.
 This gives us the best of both worlds, a fridge that is made for an RV but cools great and has the amenities of a residential unit.

 Become A Mortons On The Move Insider